tantikristanti/grobid-medical-report/doc/Training-the-medical-report-models.md

 > java -Xmx4G -jar build/libs/grobid-medical-report-0.0.1-onejar.jar -gH grobid-home -dIn ~/path_to_input_directory/ -dOut ~/path_to_output_directory -exe createTrainingFull
 ```

 With this command, for each PDF file as input, for each model, two types of files will be generated.
-They are files containing features (extention without *.xml) and files containing pre-annotated data using existing trained models (e.g., medical-report-segmenter model, header-medical-report model).
+They are files containing features (without *.xml extension) and files containing pre-annotated data using existing trained models (e.g., medical-report-segmenter model, header-medical-report model).
 These files can then be corrected and be used for re-training new models.
 Only pre-annotated TEI files can be revised while the feature files cannot be corrected manually.

 Depending on what model we want to retrain, these files will then need to be placed under grobid-trainer directory (`grobid-trainer/resources/dataset/*MODEL*/`), especially under `grobid-trainer/resources/dataset/*MODEL*/corpus` for training data and under `grobid-trainer/resources/dataset/*MODEL*/evaluation` for evaluation data.
 The corrected TEI files need to be put under `grobid-trainer/resources/dataset/*MODEL*/corpus/tei` and the feature files under `grobid-trainer/resources/dataset/*MODEL*/corpus/raw`.